ajayjavabigdata/spring-vault-boot/ReadMe.md

-This is a Spring boot application having vault for reading teh encrypted configuration using vault token.
+This is a Spring boot application having vault for reading encrypted configurations using vault token.

 Install Vault::
-Go to https://www.vaultproject.io/downloads.html    and for windows 64 version select  windows 64 and down load it. unzip the downloaded software to a folder go to the folder using cmd and cd command and run the below commands for vault
+Go to https://www.vaultproject.io/downloads.html    and for windows 64 version select  windows 64 and download it. unzip the downloaded software to a folder go to the folder using cmd and cd command and run the below commands for vault